nspin/regl/README.md

 ### Credit

+Some ideas and modules are borrowed from [cacay/regexp](https://github.com/cacay/regexp).

-Some ideas for functionality are taken from [regex-applicative](https://github.com/feuerbach/regex-applicative).
+Further ideas are borrowed from [regex-applicative](https://github.com/feuerbach/regex-applicative).

 Some combinators are taken from [attoparsec](https://github.com/bos/attoparsec) and [parsers](https://github.com/ekmett/parsers/).